plastic-forks/alpine/packages/docs/src/en/magics/data.md

 </script>
 <!-- END_VERBATIM -->

-Now when the button is pressed, the browser will alert `Hello Caleb!` because it was passed a data object that contained all the Alpine scope of the expression that called it (`@click="..."`).
+Now when the button is pressed, the browser will alert `Hello Caleb!` because it was passed a data object that contained all the Alpine scope of the expression that called it (`x-on:click="..."`).

 Most applications won't need this magic property, but it can be very helpful for deeper, more complicated Alpine utilities.